ashdza/lentil/README.md

 A musician's feedback service.

-## Demo

-I keep a running demo of a fairly current version of this app at https://lentil.7insights.com.
-The current version uses an existing React component over SoundCloud for the audio player, and when paused, the player will sometimes overlay some kind of ad.
-You need to close out that overlay to continue with the player.

 ## Overview

 Musicians submit recordings of performances and receive pointed feedback from other musicians.
 I am implementing the front-end of this service with ReasonML + React, and will use Hasura's GraphQL server with a Postgres database for the back-end.